Connecticut: Post-World War II economic expansion

-Connecticut lost some wartime factories following the end of hostilities, but the state shared in a general post-war expansion that included the construction of highways and resulting in middle-class growth in suburban areas.
+10,200 employees in Waterbury factories were let go within a week of V-J Day.
+Connecticut lost other wartime factories following the end of hostilities, but the state shared in a general post-war expansion that included the construction of highways and resulting in middle-class growth in suburban areas.

 Prescott Bush represented Connecticut in the U.S. Senate from 1952 to 1963; his son George H. W. Bush and grandson George W. Bush both became presidents of the United States.
 In 1965, Connecticut ratified its current constitution, replacing the document that had served since 1818.

 In 1968, commercial operation began for the Connecticut Yankee Nuclear Power Plant in Haddam; in 1970, the Millstone Nuclear Power Station began operations in Waterford.
 In 1974, Connecticut elected Democratic Governor Ella T. Grasso, who became the first woman in any state to be elected governor without being the wife or widow of a previous governor.

-Late 20th century
+Late twentieth century

 Connecticut's dependence on the defense industry posed an economic challenge at the end of the Cold War.
 The resulting budget crisis helped elect Lowell Weicker as governor on a third-party ticket in 1990.
 Weicker's remedy was a state income tax which proved effective in balancing the budget, but only for the short-term.
 He did not run for a second term, in part because of this politically unpopular move.

 In 1992, initial construction was completed on Foxwoods Casino at the Mashantucket Pequots reservation in eastern Connecticut, which became the largest casino in the Western Hemisphere.
 Mohegan Sun followed four years later.

-Early 21st century
+Early twenty-first century

 In 2000, presidential candidate Al Gore chose Senator Joe Lieberman as his running mate, marking the first time that a major party presidential ticket included someone of the Jewish faith.
-Gore and Lieberman fell five votes short of George W. Bush and Dick Cheney in the Electoral College.
+George W. Bush and Dick Cheney won the Electoral College 271 to 266.
 In the terrorist attacks of September 11, 2001, 65 state residents were killed, mostly Fairfield County residents who were working in the World Trade Center.
 In 2004, Republican Governor John G. Rowland resigned during a corruption investigation, later pleading guilty to federal charges.

 Connecticut was hit by three major storms in just over 14 months in 2011 and 2012, with all three causing extensive property damage and electric outages.
 Hurricane Irene struck Connecticut August 28, and damage totaled $235 million.
 Two months later, the "Halloween nor'easter" dropped extensive snow onto trees, resulting in snapped branches and trunks that damaged power lines; some areas were without electricity for 11 days.
 Hurricane Sandy hit New Jersey and passed over Connecticut with hurricane-force winds and tides up to 12 feet above normal.
 Many coastal buildings were damaged or destroyed.
 Sandy's winds drove storm surges into streets and cut power to 98% of homes and businesses, with more than $360 million in damage.